AayushDoshi/Power-BI-Sales-Dashboard/README.md

-# Sales Analysis Using Power BI - README
+# Sales Analysis Using Power BI

 ## Project Overview
 This Power BI project provides a visual analysis of a company's sales report, focusing on the distribution of sales by geography and product segment, as well as a performance comparison among various companies.